 Is an online Ph.D. in Computer Science or Computer Engineering a good fit for me?

 The answer is maybe.
 That might not seem very helpful, so allow me to elaborate.
 In order for the Ph.D. in computer science to be the right fit, you must be absolutely sure of your purpose in earning the degree.
 Put in the time and effort to research the ways in which the Ph.D. in computer science can help you achieve your career goals.
 If there are ways to achieve those goals without doing the Ph.D. then the Ph.D. might not be the right choice.
 Doing an online Ph.D. in computer science isn’t a decision that should be made lightly.
 Unlike a master’s degree, the Ph.D. requires four years of intense study, research, and writing.
-In cost it’s more comparable to the cost of a bachelor’s degree.
+In cost, it’s more comparable to the cost of a bachelor’s degree.
 This represents a significant investment of time and money.
 Often the Ph.D. is undertaken during a time that could be the prime of your career as a computer scientist, and it can be difficult to work full time while doing your Ph.D. full time.
-Often Ph.D. students serve as teaching assistants or professors themselves, neither of which earn much money in comparison to computer science professionals, however with the discounted tuition that often comes with such a position, it can be worth your while.
+Often Ph.D. students serve as teaching assistants or professors themselves, neither of which earns much money in comparison to computer science professionals, however, with the discounted tuition that often comes with such a position, it can be worth your while.

-The best advice is to do the Ph.D. only if there is no other way to accomplish your career goals.
+The best advice is to do a Ph.D. only if there is no other way to accomplish your career goals.
 This brings us to the next point.
 Only do a Ph.D. in computer science if you know exactly what you want to do with it.
 There aren’t really any general knowledge Ph.D.s because that’s what the bachelor’s and master’s degrees accomplish.
 Ph.D.s by nature are hyper-focused, often focusing on a small part of a single niche in the computer science profession.